Caterpillar unit is subject of U.S. criminal probe: filing

-Nov 1 (Reuters) - Federal prosecutors in California are investigating a unit of Caterpillar Inc for potential violations of environmental law and other alleged improper business practices, the company disclosed in a regulatory filing Friday.
+(Reuters) - Federal prosecutors in California are investigating a unit of Caterpillar Inc (CAT.N) for potential violations of environmental law and other alleged improper business practices, the company disclosed in a regulatory filing Friday.

 The subpoena requested documents and other information from Progress Rail, Caterpillar and Progress Rail subsidiary United Industries Corp in connection with allegations that Progress Rail conducted unnecessary or improper rail car inspections and that it failed to properly dispose of equipment, parts, tools and other items, the filing said.

-A spokesman for the company and the U.S. attorney's office did not immediately return a request for comment Friday evening.
+The U.S. attorney's office in California did not immediately return a request for comment Friday evening.